fablabbcn/smartcitizen-docs/docs/start.md

 Google Chrome 25+
 Firefox Mozilla 20+

+For the kit setup process only Google Chrome is supported.

 ### What are the LEDs for, and what does the LED blinking mean?

 There are 5 LEDs, they are all on the base half of the SCK.
 They can be understood in three groups:

- - LED2 and LED1 - These are the two yellow (or orange) LEDs in the lower center-letf of the board.
+ - LED2 and LED1 - These are the two yellow (or orange) LEDs in the lower center-left of the board.
 You will only see these lit when your USB cable is connected to the SCK and you are configuring or otherwise interacting with the SCK.
 LED2 is the "RX USB" and will be lit when the SCK is receiving information via the USB connection.
 LED1 is the "TX USB" and will be lit when the SCK is sending information via the USB connection.

  - LED4 and LED3 - These are the two blue LEDs in the lower center of the board.
 You will see these blink often.
 LED3 is the "WiFi Association" and LED4 is the "WiFi Connection."
 The blue LEDs will blink each time the SCK posts new data wirelessly.
 This is normal behavior and is expected, but it only happens in bursts (then there will be no blue LED lit for about 30-40 seconds).
 If your blue LEDs are blinking back and forth non-stop, this means your SCK has lost its WiFi connection.
-Check to make sure your router is still on, and tht you're still in range of it.
+Check to make sure your router is still on, and that you're still in range of it.

  - LED5 - This is the green LED in the upper left corner.
 It will be lit when the SCK is turned on and has power.